sophie-katz/dotfiles/macos/README.md

 # Guide for macOS

 Follow these steps to get set up on macOS.
-This is compatible with Ventura (13.5.1) so far.
 Run these commands

 ```shell
 # Create Code directory